Hong Kong police fire tear gas to disperse Christmas Eve protesters

 The protests, now in their seventh month, have lost some of the scale and intensity of earlier violent confrontations.
 A peaceful rally earlier this month still drew 800,000 people, according to organizers, showing strong support for the movement.

-"Lots of people are shopping so it's a good opportunity to spread the message and tell people what we are fighting for," said Ken, an 18-year-old student.
+"Lots of people are shopping, so it's a good opportunity to spread the message and tell people what we are fighting for," Ken, an 18-year-old student, said.
 "We fight for freedom, we fight for our future."

 Shopping malls have recently become the latest way for Hong Kong protesters to continue their anti-government movement.